google/WebFundamentals/src/content/en/updates/2018/07/page-lifecycle-api.md

 For the moment, Chrome is going to be conservative when discarding pages and only do so when it's confident it won't affect users.
-For example, pages that have been observed to do any of the following while in the background will not be discarded unless under extreme resource constraints:
+For example, pages that have been observed to do any of the following while in the hidden state will not be discarded unless under extreme resource constraints:

 * Playing audio